Axiomatizations of causal reasoning under indeterministic causal laws: Differences with the deterministic case

 Analogously, in the indeterministic case we might want to encode the laws as relations in $\ran(PA_V)\times \ran(V)$ or rather in $\ran(\SET W_V)\times \ran(V)$.
 Unfortunately, in the indeterministic case approach 2. seems not to be viable.
 We consider two examples that raise problems for this approach.

 \begin{example} In this scenario we have Boolean variables $A$ (whether Alice jumps), $B$ (whether Bob tosses a coin) and $C$ representing three possible states of the coin (whether it is on heads, tails, or stays in Bob's pocket).
-Suppose we represent the causal law determining the state of the coin by the relation $\F_C \subseteq \ran(A)\times\ran(B)\times \ran(C)$, $\F_C = \{(0,0,none),(1,0,none),(0,1,heads),(0,1,tails),$ $(1,1,heads),(1,1,tails)\}$.
+Suppose we represent the causal law determining the state of the coin by the relation $\F_C \subseteq \ran(A)\times\ran(B)\times \ran(C)$, $\F_C = \{(0,0,in\text{-}pocket),(1,0,in\text{-}pocket),(0,1,heads),(0,1,tails),$ $(1,1,heads),(1,1,tails)\}$.
 Suppose also that we know that Ann did not jump, B tossed the coin and it came heads:

 Suppose we intervene on the system by forcing Ann to jump.
-According to Halpern's (\cite{Hal2000}) definition of intervention, the possibile scenarios after such an intervention are those that agree 1) with the law, 2) with the condition $A=1$, 3) with the current state of the exogenous variables (different from $A$), i.e. $B=1$.
-It turns out that there are two assignments consistent with these conditions, namely:
+According to Halpern's (\cite{Hal2000}) definition of intervention, the possibile scenarios after such an intervention are those that agree 1) with the law, 2) with the condition $A=1$, 3) with the current state of the exogenous variables\footnote{\corrf{Roughly speaking, a variable is exogenous if causally unaffected by any other variable in the model.
+Later we will have a formal definition.}} (different from $A$), i.e. $B=1$.
+There are two assignments consistent with these conditions, namely:

 In other words, forcing Ann to jump makes us lose information about the outcome of a (past) coin toss.
-This is clearly unwanted. \end{example} There seems to be an obvious way to repair this problem. $A$ is obviously not a direct cause of $C$, i.e., it is a ``dummy argument'' of the law $\F_C$ (changing the value of $A$ does not change the range of allowed values for $C$, when $B$ is held fixed).
+This is clearly unwanted. \end{example} There seems to be a straightforward way to repair this problem. $A$ is obviously not a direct cause of $C$, i.e., it is a ``dummy argument'' of the law $\F_C$ (changing the value of $A$ does not change the range of allowed values for $C$, when $B$ is held fixed).
 Now, it seems to be reasonable that an intervention on a variable $A$ should only affect variables that are (directly or indirectly) causally dependent on $A$.
 Then, we should reject the second assignment in the table, which modifies the value of $C$, non-descendant of $A$.
 To this end, we will adopt a definition of intervention in the style of \cite{BarGal2022}, which, differently from Halpern's, does not violate this constraint on cyclic models.

 There is more.
 As the following example shows, and contrarily to what happens in the deterministic case, identifying the dummy arguments of the relational laws is not sufficient for identifying the parents of a variable.